creativecreature/sturdyc/README.md

 [![codecov](https://codecov.io/gh/creativecreature/sturdyc/graph/badge.svg?token=CYSKW3Z7E6)](https://codecov.io/gh/creativecreature/sturdyc)

-`Sturdyc` is a highly concurrent cache that supports non-blocking reads and has a configurable number of shards that makes it possible to achieve parallel writes without any lock contention.
+`Sturdyc` is a highly concurrent cache that supports non-blocking reads and has a configurable number of shards that makes it possible to achieve writes without any lock contention.
 The [xxhash](https://github.com/cespare/xxhash) algorithm is used for efficient key distribution.
 Evictions are performed per shard based on recency at O(N) time complexity using [quickselect](https://en.wikipedia.org/wiki/Quickselect).

-It has all the functionality you would expect from a caching library, but what **sets it apart** is all the functionality you get that has been designed to make it easier to build highly _performant_ and _robust_ applications.
+It has all the functionality you would expect from a caching library, but what **sets it apart** is all the features you get that has been designed to make it easier to build highly _performant_ and _robust_ applications.

 You can enable *background refreshes* which instructs the cache to refresh the